ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Protection against spoofed quotes from a device with valid identity is a bit more complex.
 An identity key must be available to sign any kind of nonce or hash offered by the verifier, and consequently, could be used to sign a fabricated quote.
-To block spoofed attestation result, the quote generated inside the TPM must by signed by a key that's different from the DevID, called an Attestation Key (AK).
+To block spoofed attestation result, the quote generated inside the TPM must be signed by a key that's different from the DevID, called an Attestation Key (AK).

 Given separate Attestation and DevID keys, the